plone/training/docs/plone-deployment/setup.md

 ### 3. Code Editor

-Choose a code editor you're comfortable with, such as VSCode, PyCharm, Sublime, VI, or Emacs.
+Choose a code editor you're comfortable with, such as VSCode, PyCharm, Sublime, vi, or Emacs.

 ### 4. uv
 Carefully read the console output for further instructions, and follow them, if needed.